1995–96 Vancouver Grizzlies season

-Only four Grizzlies averaged 10 or more points per game, as Anthony averaged 14.0 points, 6.9 assists and 1.7 steals per game, while Reeves averaged 13.3 points and 7.4 rebounds per game, and was selected to the NBA All-Rookie Second Team.
-In addition, Edwards provided the team with 12.7 points and 1.4 steals per game, while Scott played a sixth man role, averaging 10.2 points per game off the bench, Murdock contributed 9.1 points and 2.0 steals per game also off the bench, and King provided with 7.9 points and 3.6 rebounds per game.
-Wilkins averaged 6.7 points per game, but only played just 28 games due to back and Achilles tendon injuries, while second round draft pick Lawrence Moten contributed 6.6 points per game, Amaya averaged 6.3 points and 5.6 rebounds per game, and Avent provided with 5.8 points and 5.6 rebounds per game.
+Anthony was the team's scoring leader, averaging 14.0 points, 6.9 assists and 1.7 steals per game, and finishing tied in fourteenth place in Most Improved Player voting, while Reeves averaged 13.3 points and 7.4 rebounds per game, and was named to the NBA All-Rookie Second Team, and Edwards provided the team with 12.7 points and 1.4 steals per game.
+In addition, Scott played a sixth man role off the bench, averaging 10.2 points per game, while Murdock contributed 9.1 points and 2.0 steals per game also off the bench, and King provided with 7.9 points and 3.6 rebounds per game.
+Meanwhile, Wilkins averaged 6.7 points per game, but only played just 28 games due to back and Achilles tendon injuries, second-round draft pick Lawrence Moten contributed 6.6 points per game, Amaya averaged 6.3 points and 5.6 rebounds per game, and Avent provided with 5.8 points and 5.6 rebounds per game.

+During the NBA All-Star weekend at the Alamodome in San Antonio, Texas, Reeves was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.
 Following the season, Scott re-signed as a free agent with his former team, the Los Angeles Lakers, while Wilkins signed with the Orlando Magic, Murdock signed with the Denver Nuggets, Amaya signed with the Washington Bullets, and King, Avent and Turner were all released to free agency.

-The Grizzlies' new logo would remain in use until 2001, where the team moved to Memphis, Tennessee and replaced the word "Vancouver" with "Memphis" on the logo.
-The original logo lasted until 2004, while the new uniforms lasted until 2000.
+The Grizzlies' new logo would remain in use until 2001, where the team moved to Memphis, Tennessee, and replaced the word "Vancouver" with "Memphis" on the logo; the original logo lasted until 2004, while the new uniforms lasted until 2000.

 Offseason

-NBA Expansion Draft
+NBA expansion draft

-The Grizzlies roster was filled during the 1995 NBA Expansion Draft.
-By way of winning a coin flip with the Toronto Raptors, Vancouver elected to choose the former, between a higher NBA Draft pick and the first pick in the NBA Expansion Draft, and therefore had the second pick in this draft.
+The Grizzlies roster was filled during the 1995 NBA expansion draft.
+By way of winning a coin flip with the Toronto Raptors, Vancouver elected to choose the former, between a higher NBA draft pick and the first pick in the NBA expansion draft, and therefore had the second pick in this draft.
 With their first pick, the Grizzlies selected point guard Greg Anthony from the New York Knicks.